 " is a hyper operator.
 It is also a Unicode character.
-If your operating system does not make it easy to write it you can also write it using two angle brackets (>>) @scores".key is a list of all the keys of the pair objects in @scores, and @scores".key".chars is a list of the length of all keys in @scores.
+If your operating system1 or text editor2 does not make it easy to write it you can also write it using two angle brackets (>>) @scores".key is a list of all the keys of the pair objects in @scores, and @scores".key".chars is a list of the length of all keys in @scores.